Differences Between Online Poker And Live Poker

 Pace of the Game

-This is one of the things that you can easily notice when you start playing.
-A lot of of gamblers are now preferring to play online poker due to the speed it plays.
-Some find live poker far too slow.
-The reason live poker is slower is because you are playing just one table.
-The dealer is much slowly than online where shuffles and deals are a matter of seconds.
+The speed of poker is something that you can easily notice when you start playing.
+A lot of of gamblers are now preferring to play online poker due to the faster nature.
+Some find live poker far too slow and boring.
+Playing one table can feel boring even to the most adventurous of poker players.
+The dealer is much slower than online where shuffles and deals are a matter of seconds.
 Furthermore, players in cardrooms tend to take longer over decisions which further slowdown the pace of the game.
-When it comes to sites like crazyvegas.com there are loads of tables that you can use at any one time.

 Flexibility